- Classes taught in English and Polish

 - Minimum 2.75 G.P.A.

-- Students must be currently enrolled in a U.S. or foreign university
+- Students must be currently enrolled in a university with freshmen, sophomores, juniors or senior standing

 - Completed API application

 - One letter of recommendation

 - Statement of purpose

 - Course pre-registration form